helto4real/hassio/doc_source/docs/system/2_hassio.md

     - Tomas Hellström (@helto4real)
 ---
 # Install prereq and hassio
 This script requires a clean machine.
-It will install docker and hassio.
+It will install docker, docker-compose and hassio.
 Copy and paste the following script prior installing hassio.

 FIRST GO INTO SUDO MODE IF YOU HAVE SUDO!!!